 The Department of Homeland Security cannot combat human trafficking alone.
 The President’s Interagency Task Force to Monitor and Combat Trafficking in Persons (PITF) brings together federal departments and agencies to ensure a whole-of-government approach that addresses all aspects of human trafficking.
-The Blue Campaign also seeks partners to join in the fight against human trafficking.
 The fight requires the contributions of all, including:

 - A range of organizations – private, public, and non-profit – who are committed to social responsibility and willing to speak out about this terrible scourge;